The ground paintings reveal a sculptural physicality that embody a tacit strength and fragility.

 She studied at Bolton School of Art in the mid 1980’s and Norwich University of the Arts where she gained a first class Honours degree in Fine Art Painting.
 She has exhibited widely and has had a number of significant solo and group exhibitions at venues including Norwich Castle Museum and Art Gallery, the Norwich University of the Arts, East Gallery, Bonhams, Rollo Contemporary, the Crypt at St Marylebone, London, the Portico, Manchester, and The Fine Art Society, London

-Gunn works from her studio space at Artwork Atelier and is currently on the StudioBook 2017 programme working with Mark Devereux Projects.
+Gunn works from her studio space at Artwork Atelier and was one of twelve artists selected for the StudioBook 2017 programme produced by Mark Devereux Projects.
 She is a member of Castlefield Gallery Artists Association and is on the advisory council of Contemporary British Painting - a UK, artist led organisation formed to explore and promote critical context and dialogue in current painting practice through solo and group exhibitions; talks and publications.
 She has work in a number of public and private collections around the world including the China Academy of Art Museum, Hanzhou, the Madison Museum of Fine Art, USA, the Sainsbury Collection at Sainsbury Centre for Visual Arts, and the Priseman-Seabrook Collection.

 Gunn was shortlisted for the Greater Manchester Arts Prize in 2016 and was one of the prize winners of the Greater Manchester Art Prize 2017.

 Susan currently has a solo exhibition Ground: Evolution at HOME Manchester in the Granada Foundation Galleries 1 & 2 in conjunction with HOME projects.